 Tips For Furloughed Workers Financially Surviving The Government Shutdown

-With no immediate end in sight for the partial government shutdown, more than 800,000 federal workers nationwide will be without a paycheck this Friday.
+With no immediate end in sight for the partial government shutdown, more than 800,000 federal workers nationwide will be without a paycheck.
 This will be the first payroll distribution affected by the shutdown.

 The Federal Reserve Board has reported that nearly 40% of Americans are unable to cover a $400 unexpected expense.
 This means that some of the furloughed federal employees have likely exhausted all of their cash reserves in order to stay afloat.
 Furthermore, not all impacted workers can count on retroactive pay after the shutdown, which means that there will be a long road to financial recovery for some.